 - Dual 3.4-inch LCD diagonal screen

-- Built-in stereo headphones with 3D spatial sound capabilities and integrated microphones
+- Built-in stereo headphones

 - Manually adjustable IPD wheel

 The Vive Cosmos is undeniably striking at first glance.
 It's a bold, blue headset with an interesting mesh frontage and a multi-camera setup that really makes it stand out.
-It's very much a Vive headset and we can see inspiration in the design of this one from the company's previous head-mounted displays.
+It's very much a Vive headset and we can see inspiration in the design of this one based on the company's previous head-mounted displays.

-That's the whole point of the Vive Cosmos: to delivering a more affordable VR experience.
-It's hard not to draw immediate comparisons with the Oculus Rift S as there are design similarities between these two VR headsets.
+That's the whole point of the Vive Cosmos: to deliver a more affordable VR experience.
+It's hard not to draw immediate comparisons with the Oculus Rift S as there are design similarities between these two headsets.
 The first being the bold tracking cameras dotted around the front and edge of the headsets, which eliminates the need for external tracking sensors and makes setup a lot easier.

 It's not just the pixel count that the Vive Cosmos impresses on though, it also sticks to that 90Hz refresh rate and 110-degree field of view.
-This beats the Rift S which has been dropped to 80Hz for the new model.
-But it's not just specs that matter of course, it's how it feels too.
+This beats the Rift S, which has been dropped to 80Hz for the new model.
+But it's not just specs that matter, of course, it's how it feels too.